MichaelZhao21/wtodo/README.md

 # wtodo

-A simple command line utility to keep track of your todos, with support for saving locally and in a postgresql database.
+A simple command line utility to keep track of your todos, with all data stored in a postgresql database.

 ## Installation